selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-principia.md

 Our principles shape our life and decisions.
 What we think, we become.

-A good life is a happy and meaningful life, there is no single recipe for all, yet it almost always includes health, freedom, good social relationships, and peace of mind
+A good life doesn't necessarily mean a happy life.
+Pain is inevitable, happiness is just another emotion, and chasing emotions doesn't end well.

+Big things are sum of little things.
+Life is no exception.

+Everytime we do or say something, we make a decision, mostly unconsciously.
+These decisions become our actions.
+The sum of these actions become a lifetime.

+Thus the way is to start small.
+To pay attention to our actions, words, and how we spend our time.
+To make every decision with wisdom, courage, temperance, justice, and love.
+Leading to freedom and peace of mind.

 **Essentials** wise, brave, temperate, just, mindful, grateful